Antoniaina/foolang-release/README.md

 ## 9. Arrays

-Arrays in FoutuLang are dynamic and can hold values of any type, including mixed types.
+Arrays in foolang are dynamic and can hold values of any type, including mixed types.

 ### Declaration